Carol Cram on a bike tour in Copenhagen

 Gregg relaxing after touring the Designmuseum Danmark

-The many rooms in the Designmuseum Danmark are arranged around themed exhibitions that run for quite a long time so they’re likely to still be on if you visit Copenhagen in 2023.
+The many rooms in the Designmuseum Danmark are arranged around themed exhibitions that run for quite a long time.
 For the most up-to-date information about current exhibitions, check the museum’s website.

 Each display is accompanied by informative explanations in both Danish and English.
 Here’s an overview of the exhibitions we saw at the Designmuseum Danmark.